as/mqtt/README.md

 # MQTT
-A prototype implementation of mqtt to research how crufty protocols can be generated with wire9
+A prototype implementation of mqtt to research how crufty protocols can be generated with wire9.
+I discourage the use of this package as a broker or client at this time, so here are some notes instead of documentation:

 # Background
 Wire9 (github.com/as/wire9)is a protocol generator created some years ago.
 It has its benefits: